pablo-meier/ScrabbleCheat/README.markdown

 Originally development was considered in phases: generate words from your rack, then place the words on the board.
-This was using a DAWG algorithm most popular in other Scrabble AIs such as Maven.
+This was using a DAWG algorithm most popular in other Scrabble AIs such as [Maven](http://en.wikipedia.org/wiki/Maven_(Scrabble)).
 If you checkout the repo at tag WORDSEARCH, you will see this!
 Run 'make run' from that commit and you get a simple trie-based search to generate words from your rack of tiles.

 This was eschewed in favor of a GADDAG-based approach, such as the one used in [Quackle](http://people.csail.mit.edu/jasonkb/quackle/).
 A